 That said, although this is slightly expensive than previous models, this top-of-the-line UPS is definitely one of the best UPS for home or office use.

 - Incredible load capacity and power

 - Suitable for both home and office use

 - The PowerChute management software needs some getting used to

 The second CyberPower UPS on our list ups the ante with additional features but is slightly underpowered.
 It supports max wattage of 450 and a load capacity of 750VA.
-Due to this reason, it becomes an ideal UPS to power a single desktop PC at home or office.
+Because of this reason, it becomes an ideal UPS to power a single desktop PC at home or office.

-Along with usual AVR for UPS, this particular model has Data Line protection, RFI/EMI filters to prevent radio interferences, 12 NEMA 5 15 surge-protected outputs, USB connectivity, and three RJ-11s for phone protection.
+Along with the usual AVR for UPS, this particular model has Data Line protection, RFI/EMI filters to prevent radio interferences, 12 NEMA 5 15 surge-protected outputs, USB connectivity, and three RJ-11s for phone protection.
 It is also very quiet.
-All of these features add up to offer approximately a 15 minutes runtime under 140W load.
+All of these features add up to offer approximately a 15-minute runtime under 140W load.

 As a whole, considering the features, price, and performance, the AVRG750U is perfect for not-too-hungry home and office PCs and people who live for those extra features.

 - Has 12 NEMA 5-15 outputs